Restorative Dentistry in Tempe, AZ

 a man smiling showing his perfect teeth

-Unlike amalgam fillings, which consist of mercury, silver, tin, and copper, tooth-colored fillings are completely metal free.
+Unlike amalgam fillings, which consist of mercury, silver, tin, and copper, tooth-colored fillings are completely metal-free.
 They are made of composite resin, a combination of plastic material with fine ceramic particles that can be shaded to match the color of your tooth.
 This flexible mixture is biocompatible, which, simply put, means that these fillings won’t negatively impact living tissue.
 Composite resin also bonds well to the tooth’s natural structure, unlike amalgam, which requires removing extra enamel so that it stays in place better.

 What are the benefits of composite fillings?